bgrimstad/splinter/README.md

 Remember to add the Eigen directory to your include path.

 ###Usage
-This is a simple example demonstrating the use of MultivariateSplines.
+This is a simple example demonstrating the use of Multivariate Splines.
 Note that there is no restrictions to the dimension of x (except that it has to be >= 1, of course).

 Remember to compile with a c++11 compatible compiler!
 That means you probably have to add a flag when compiling.